jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/migrate-an-aiosx-subcloud-to-an-aiodx-subcloud.rst

           "external_oam_node_1_address": "10.10.10.14",
           }

+    Use the :command:`ansible-vault edit migrate-subcloud1-overrides-EXAMPLE.yml`
+    command if the file needs to be edited after it is created.

 #.
 On the system controller, run the ansible playbook to migrate the |AIO-SX|
     subcloud to an |AIO-DX|.